The Penguin Parade with Kids| Phillip Island

 The penguin parade begins!

 Once we sat down we had a fair wait until sunset which is when the penguins start to arrive.
 As it got closer to the time, the rangers ensured no cameras or phones were out.
 They also made sure people weren’t loud.
-It wasn’t hard to keep Javi content however, Joaquin was constantly wriggling.
+We waited roughly for about 40 minutes.
+It wasn’t hard to keep our 3 year old content however our 9 month old was constantly wriggling.
 Luckily that was the most challenging time we had while there.
 I previously wondered if we’d be able to enjoy it and how Javi would cope.
-Once the first penguin was spotted, the look of excitement and amazement on his face settled all my worries.
+Once the first penguin was spotted, the look of excitement and amazement on his little face settled all my worries.
 He eagerly stayed in his seat watching the first little penguin make his way up the beach.
 Then he continued to look on waiting for the appearance of another among the waves.

 We sat and watched the penguins come in for at least 20 minutes.
 I had imagined we’d see hundreds but this wasn’t the case.
 They seemed to come in small groups of 8/10 penguins.
 It is possible you will see more at the more costly viewing platforms as they are probably located in the penguins favourite path.